wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

 The above command will create our Rails app in `/vonage-rails-ivr-demo`, and will also skip installing a database.
 In this tutorial we will not be persisting our data, so we do not need it.

 Change directories into the `vonage-rails-ivr-demo` folder and run `bundle install` from the command line.
-While Vonage has a robust [Ruby SDK gem](https://github.com/Vonage/vonage-ruby-sdk), and a new [Rails initializer gem](https://github.com/Nexmo/nexmo-rails), we do not need to install either for this application.
+While Vonage has a robust [Ruby SDK gem](https://github.com/Vonage/vonage-ruby-sdk), and a [Rails initializer gem](https://github.com/Nexmo/nexmo-rails), we do not need to install either for this application.

 ### Create an IVR Controller